-The council will review and discuss the draft ordinance on potential Multi-Unit Property Tax Exemption (MUPTE) program reforms with an opportunity to take action.
-(The draft ordinance is provided in Attachment A. The potential MUPTE boundary is in Attachment B.)
+The council will review an ordinance on potential Multi-Unit Property Tax Exemption (MUPTE) program reforms with an opportunity to take action.
+On July 8, the council provided direction on what to include in the final ordinance.

 BACKGROUND

 The MUPTE program is enabled by state legislation and designed to encourage higher density housing and redevelopment in the core area and along transit corridors.
 The program provides a tax exemption for up to 10 years on qualified, new multi-unit housing investments that occur within a targeted area, meet program requirements, and are reviewed and approved by the council.